-It’s time to bottle those plums!
-My Mum, Glenis, made a sterling bottling effort back in the seventies; we had a few acres and part of it was filled with a range of fruit trees, after giving fruit away and swapping for other vegetables there was always a lot left to bottle for a taste of summer during the winter months.
+Soon it will be time to bottle plums!
+My Mum, Glenis, made a sterling bottling effort back in the seventies; my Mum and Dad had a few acres and part of it was filled with a range of fruit trees, after giving fruit away and swapping for other vegetables there was always a lot left to bottle for a taste of summer during the winter months.

 Many of you may already have this recipe as it’s one of our most popular, we’ve seen searches coming in from all over the world at different times of the year for this recipe alone.